rmasoni/ddb-game-log/README.md

 ---

-## Known issues
+## ⚠️ Known issues

-**Reconnection.** D&D Beyond closes the websocket connection every 2 hours, so the module has to follow that and reconnect.
+- D&D Beyond closes the websocket connection every 2 hours, so the module has to follow that and reconnect.

-## Compatibility
+## 🧩 Compatibility

 Severity | Service | Description
 ---------|---------|------------